Professionals and special guests

 After becoming professional in 2014, he achieved 3 dan in 2020 and 4 dan in 2022.
 A standout moment in his Go career came at the 2017 MLILY Cup World Professional Tournament, where he defeated three-time world champion Chen Yaoye 9p and advanced to the top 16.
 Ryan is also the back-to-back champion of the 1st and 2nd Transatlantic Professional Go Leagues.

-Off the board, he holds a PhD in atmospheric physics from Yale University—where his research was published in Nature—and currently works as a Software Engineer at Wiz in New York.
+Off the board, he holds a PhD in atmospheric physics from Yale University—where his research was published in Nature—and currently works as a Software Engineer at Google.

 Michael Chen, Professional 2 dan